 Rent is paid on a monthly basis subject to the terms and conditions set forth in the Rollins College Rental Agreement.
 The rental agreement must be signed and the housing deposit must be paid prior to assuming occupancy.
 Students are not allowed to exceed the total number of occupants per unit.
-Specifically, the maximum number of occupants for a one bedroom is two individuals and four individuals for a two bedroom unit.
+Specifically, the maximum number of occupants for a one bedroom and two bedroom apartments is two individuals.

 In addition, although the college is not responsible or liable for student off-campus events or behavior, it does reserve the right, in the interest of protecting students from harm, to take action in response to behavior off-campus that violates College expectations and when the college's interests as an academic community and property owner are clearly involved.
 This includes all policies outlined in the Student Handbook provided during the first day of orientation.

 Currently, priority in housing assignments will be given to newly admitted, full-time, degree-seeking MBA students relocating to the area.
 Exceptions to this priority designation may be made on a case by case basis as determined by the Program Director.
 An applicant's priority status may be adjusted in light of the applicant's particular circumstances, including, but not limited to, the suitability and timing of the applicant's current housing situation.
 Otherwise, the school will operate strictly by applying the waitlist method.

 Tenant agrees to pay a security deposit equal to one (1) month’s rent to be forfeited as liquidated damages in the event of default or breach of any party of this agreement.
 The said payment will be refunded within 30 days of vacating if there is no damage beyond ordinary wear and depreciation and all rent and other charges are paid in full.
 Security deposits are not to be used as last month’s rent.